A Visit to the Le Creuset Factory

 After the pots are released, the sand gets cleaned and reused, and each piece is brushed partially clean and inspected for flaws.
 Duds get tossed back into that fiery inferno, melted down, and cast again.

-When they come out of the molds, the pots and pans bear just a little resemblance to the finish product and are rough around the edges.
+When they come out of the molds, the pots and pans bear just a little resemblance to the finished product and are rough around the edges.
 Some are smoothed by hand.
 Others are left to a machine to do the work, like this oval baking dish.

 One question that I had was about the rims on enameled cast iron, which I thought needed to be religiously hand-dried so they wouldn’t rust.
 They explained that each was actually coated, which you can’t see, but seals the metal so you don’t need to worry.
 Of course, if you have vintage pots like I do, you may want to continue to hand dry them as that finish may have worn off over time.